301-741-0833

 I'm organized, dedicated, think on my feet and am learning new technical, creative and business workflows all the time.

-For the first several years, I edited on an Avid Composer, then I had a mix of Avid Express Pro and Final Cut Pro projects.
-In recent years, it's been Final Cut, though I look forward to working with Avid again, as well as Premiere Pro.
+For the first several years, I edited on Avid Media Composer, then I had a mix of Avid Express Pro and Final Cut Pro projects.
+In recent years, it'd been Final Cut, though I've now begun working in Premiere Pro, and am getting back into Avid, too.
 I'm comfortable with both Mac and PC.

-I've edited a wide variety of formats and frame rates including PAL, NTSC, mini-DV, DVCPro HD, P2, HDSLR, 16mm and others, and I can shoot 2nd camera as well as run field sound.
+I've edited with a wide variety of formats, codecs and frame rates including PAL, NTSC, mini-DV, DVCPro HD, P2, HDSLR, Red Epic, and even 16mm, and I can shoot 2nd camera as well as run field sound.

-Since 2010, I've been priviledged to be VP of Programming for Women in Film and Video, DC (WIFV-DC), which has me producing and coordinating a couple of professional development programs &/or networking events every month, and participating in the organization's governance.
+From 2010 to 2012, I was priviledged to be VP of Programming for Women in Film and Video, DC (WIFV-DC), which had me producing and coordinating a couple of professional development programs &/or networking events every month, and participating in the organization's governance.

-Originally from Montréal, Canada, I'm bilingual (French/English), and have dual Canadian/US citizenships.
+Originally from Montréal, Canada, I'm bilingual (French/English), and have dual Canadian/USA citizenships.

 I obtained a B.F.A. in Cinema, at Concordia University in Canada, and a M.Sc. in Sustainability, in Pennsylvania.